What Is a Demotion Letter?

 6. Explain the Next Steps

-Give a clear explanation of what the employee should do next.
+Give a clear explanation of what the employee should do next and the effective date of their new role.
 If you scheduled a meeting with the employee and their new supervisor, provide those details in the demotion letter.

 Demotion Letter Sample